accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 #### Indication conveyed by shape, size or location

-This may be, for example :
+This may be, for example
-- the presence of a visual marker, to indicate the active screen in a navigation menu (indication given by position) ;
+- the presence of a visual marker, to indicate the active screen in a navigation menu (indication given by position);
 - a foreground to indicate an active tab (indicated by the shape);
 - changing the font size in a tag cloud (indicated by the size).
 - Or any other similar graphic effect.